© Eric R. Pianka

 We want a world with health care, shelter, food and water for all, but such an egalitarian world cannot support as many people as currently exist on our planet.
 Unless we reduce our population, resource scarcity will accomplish the decrease in human numbers and painfully so, via plagues and famines.

 Just as the pharmaceutical industry targets symptomatic relief for man-made ailments rather than addressing underlying root causes, widespread attention to the many spin-offs from growthmania and overpopulation diverts attention away from the underlying causative problems.
+Watch ERP's Domino Effects in Two Parts.

 Humanity has a fatal disease - its symptoms include runaway greed, our insane economic system, starvation, peak oil, global warming, selfish corporations and ineffective government.
 Humans are rapidly destroying our one and only spaceship's life support systems: Earth's atmosphere and oceans, commons we all must share, are threatened, perhaps irreparably.
 Faith in rapture and/or technology will not save us from human nature.
 If humans are to survive, we must confront reality and find ways to control human instincts, including our greed and our innate urge to procreate.